fabianwilliams-zz/bsed/README.md

 ## Approaches you can take here to get to a working solution

-We will work from the least effort to the most effort, in doing that we will still get to the same solution but one way will just get you a working solution up and running in a few minutes, the second approach will get you same please, but you will have a copy of the solution as well in YOUR own custom image.
+We will work from the least effort to the most effort, in doing that we will still get to the same solution but one way will just get you a working solution up and running in a few minutes, the second approach will get you same place, but you will have a copy of the solution as well in YOUR own custom image.
 All approches outlined below assumes you have Docker already installed and set up ready to go, however if that is not the case, the first 2 part of the Blog series above will show you how to get to that point.

 ### Use my custom image in Docker Hub to spin up the solution
 Do the following: